This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Ingredients

-- 2 cup Gluten Free Rolled Oats
+- 2 cup Gluten Free Rolled Oats, or regular rolled oats

-- 1/2 cup pumpkin canned
+- 1/2 cup pumpkin, canned

-- 2 tablespoons maple syrup
+- 2 tablespoons maple syrup, or sweetener of choice

-- 1/3 cup coconut oil melted
+- 1/3 cup olive oil

-- 1/4 cup coconut sugar
+- 1/4 cup coconut sugar, or sugar of choice

 - 2 teaspoons vanilla extract